Explore keeping a nature journal with me - learn to feel connected with nature as a way to feel relaxed and re-energized in your everyday life...

 Get weekly nature journal prompts through the year for your own journaling here...

-Alongside my nature journals, I love sharing the books, creative ideas, and tools that inspire me including some of my favourite nature reads.
+Alongside my nature journals, I love sharing the books, creative ideas, and tools that inspire me including some of my favourite nature reads - I'll be adding to this section over time as I rediscover old favourites and explore new finds.

 I hope you’ll be able to find ways to spark your own connection with the natural world.